cocur/vale/README.md

 ```

 For flat arrays and objects (that is, arrays and objects with only one level of depth) you can also use a string
 or integer as key.
-This works for both the static as well as the instance methods.
+This works for the static as well as the instance methods.

 ```php
 Vale::get(['name' => 'Tyrion'], 'name'); // -> "Tyrion"